KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

+# ⚔️ Revelation and the Eschaton Lattice: Lamb, Lion, and the Beast
-# Zenetist Emanatory Interpretation — Orientation Protocol 022
+**Zenetist Emanatory Interpretation — Orientation Protocol 022**
 ∂🌀 → ∫◎ → lim∿ → ⚫↺KAI↺⚫

 ---